hqwn/Make-A-gent/readme.md

 ## Optional: Voice Assistant and UI (Recommended)

-You start with setting up your AI Agent.
+You start by setting up your AI Agent.
 Then you can set up an optional voice assistant framework for your AI Agent.
-You can stop there, or go even further and set up an UI for your AI Agent, personally I recommend setting it up, it looks really cool, and it's also helpful to have a UI to talk to your Agent with.
+You can stop there, or go even further and set up a UI for your AI Agent.
+Personally, I recommend setting it up; it looks really cool, and it's also helpful to have a UI to talk to your Agent with.
 If you do choose to set up the UI, you will also have to set up the Voice Assistant framework, since the UI uses the voice assistant framework to work.
-You won't need to do anything extra for the UI/voice assistant, except installing the requirements, and running the python file!
-Pictures of the UI are down below, but you do need to set up your AI Agent first before setting up the Voice Assistant and UI, so follow the [AI Agent readme](./HowTo/AI.md) first, then there will be a link on the bottom of that readme to set up the Voice Assistant and UI.
+You won't need to do anything extra for the UI/voice assistant, except installing the requirements and running the Python file!
+Pictures of the UI are down below, but you do need to set up your AI Agent first before setting up the Voice Assistant and UI, so follow the [AI Agent readme](./HowTo/AI.md) first, then there will be a link at the bottom of that readme to set up the Voice Assistant and UI.
 UI pictures below:

 ![Gradio UI image](Images/Gradio1.png)
 ---